At Charlotte Prep, we believe that great work comes from people who are inspired to do their best.

 - Positive, enthusiastic, flexible, and warm personality.

-- Strong work ethic, proactive, and success oriented.
+- Strong work ethic, proactive, and success-oriented

 Charlotte Preparatory School does not discriminate on the basis of race, religion, color, national or ethnic origin, or any other legally protected classification applicable to Charlotte Preparatory School in administration of its educational policies, employment policies, admissions policies, financial aid, athletic and other school-administered programs.
-Candidates from diverse cultural and ethnic backgrounds are strongly encouraged to apply.

-- Lower School Spanish TeacherExpand for MoreStart Date: 08/11/2025
+- Early School Extended Day CoordinatorExpand for MoreStart Date: 08/06/2026

 Apply NowDescription: OVERVIEW